Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 A Picture Paints a Thousand Words

 This old saying is true.
-A great example is the "Texting and Driving" video.
+A great example is the "Texting and Driving" video below.
 The audience will understand the author's strong stand against texting when they see this essay that includes pictures of the author's high school friends who died because someone was texting while driving.
+While many students are told to avoid using "pathos" as an argument strategy, I tell my students that if you want to persuade someone, you need to tell stories that paint a picture and then follow up with facts that back up the story and demonstrate how important it is to solve it.

 Example: Texting and Driving